 You need to store it at the right temp.

-Wine is temperamental, in fact, it needs to be stored at exactly the right temperature, or it will lose its flavor.
+Wine is temperamental, in fact, it needs to be stored at exactly the right temperature, or it will lose its flavour.
 That is why old manor houses and modern restaurant have wine cellars.

 What this means is that just shoving your most prized bottles into the corner of your kitchen, is a bad idea.
 Instead, set up a wine rack in the most temperate location, or if you can afford it invest in a wine pod or fridge where the temperature is digitally regulated.
 Your taste buds will thank you for it.